Studio vs 1-Bedroom Phuket Condo: Which Earns More in 2026?

 - You want maximum yield percentage on invested capital

-- You’re comfortable with higher management activity
+- You accept higher management activity

 - Short-term plan (under 5 years)